kelu124/murgen-dev-kit/hardware/Readme.md

 Up to v1.0, we're still playing with the board, so there's not interface with the BBB.

-However, there's a series of tools to play with the board, one of which being the bitscope, a bit more handy than the redpitaya that the main echopen  project uses, and though it is less precise, we do have less issues (trigging, memory, ...) with it.
+However, there's a series of tools to play with the board, one of which being the bitscope, a bit more handy than the redpitaya, and though it is less precise, we do have less issues (trigging, memory, ...) with it.

 ## Typical Application